coding-vibe/knowledge-base/FE Application Types.md

 1. User opens a blank page
 2. Server sends a HTML and JS bundle
 3. JavaScript renders HTML in browser
+4. The FE application requests extra data from API server
+5. The FE application updates using fetched data.

 - SSR (Server-Side Rendering)

 1. User requests a page
-2. Renderer server (Next.js) requests data
+2. Renderer server (Next.js) requests data from API server
-3. API sends data
+3. API server sends data to the renderer
-4. Server renders HTML
+4. Renderer renders HTML
-5. Server sends ready HTML and JS bundle (only for the first render)
+5. Renderer sends ready HTML and JS bundle to the user (only for the first render)
-6. On subsequent navigation client requests data from API server directly
+6. On subsequent navigation client requests data from API server directly.

 - SSG (Static Site Generation)